-- · In June 2004, we acquired the net assets of Zenith, a leading manufacturer of precision metering pumps for the general industrial market. - · In August 2004, we acquired the net assets of Portland Valve, a manufacturer of specialty valves used primarily for naval applications. - · In August 2005, we acquired Tushaco, a leading manufacturer of rotary positive displacement pumps in India. - In January 2007, we acquired LSC, a manufacturer of fluid handling systems.
-LSC designs, manufactures, installs and maintains oil mist lubrication and oil purification systems in refineries, petrochemical plants and other processing facilities. - In November 2007, we acquired Fairmount, an original equipment manufacturer of mission critical programmable automation controllers in fluid handling applications primarily for the U.S. Navy. - · In August 2009, we acquired PD-Technik, a provider of marine aftermarket related products and services.
+- In January 2007, we acquired LSC, a manufacturer of fluid handling systems.
+LSC designs, manufactures, installs and maintains oil mist lubrication and oil purification systems in refineries, petrochemical plants and other processing facilities. - In November 2007, we acquired Fairmount, an original equipment manufacturer of mission critical programmable automation controllers in fluid handling applications primarily for the U.S. Navy. - · In August 2009, we acquired PD-Technik, a provider of marine aftermarket related products and services. - · In August 2010, we acquired Baric Group, a premier supplier of engineered fluid handling systems primarily for the oil and gas market.

-In addition to our acquisitions, in 2005 we opened a greenfield production facility in Wuxi, China to manufacture and assemble complete products and systems for our customers in China and other Asian markets and to supply low cost components and parts for our existing operations.
+In addition to our acquisitions, in 2005 we opened a green-field production facility in Wuxi, China to manufacture and assemble complete products and systems for our customers in China and other Asian markets and to supply low cost components and parts for our existing operations.